textpattern/textpattern.github.io/tags/link-description.md

 <txp:link_description />
 ```

-The *link_description* tag is a __single__ tag which is used to return the text from the 'Description' field as defined within the "Links administration panel":../administration/links-panel.
-This tag is used in a 'links' type form or inside a "linklist":linklist container tag to display information about the current link.
+The **link_description** tag is a __single__ tag which is used to return the text from the 'Description' field as defined within the "Links administration panel":../administration/links-panel.
+This tag is used in a 'links' type form or inside a [linklist](linklist) container tag to display information about the current link.

 ## Attributes

 Tag will accept the following attributes (**case-sensitive**):

-* @escape="html"@
+* `escape="html"`
 Escape HTML entities such as `<`, `>` and `&`.
 Values: `html` or unset.
 Default: `html`;